kikkia/BotDO/docs/getting_started.md

 BETA: An experimental feature allows server admins to enforce family names show up in discord nicknames.
 The bot will automattically put the family name in users nicknames if they have it setup.
 (Still working a bit on this feature so use at your own risk)

+# PlayerDirectory
+You can look up players in game information with their family name.
+[See here](PlayerDirectory.md)

 # Invites
 The bot allows you to make invites to your discord server that have certain behaviour.
 I recommend looking [here](custom_invites.md)